muhammadsahrul59/ObjectDetectionApp-MediaPipe/README.md

     Android Studio project.

-*   From the Open File or Project window that appears, navigate to and select the ObjectDetectionApp-MediaPipe/android directory.
+*   From the Open File or Project window that appears, navigate to and select the *ObjectDetectionApp-MediaPipe* directory.
 Click OK.
 You may be asked if you trust the project.
 Select Trust.

 *   If it asks you to do a Gradle Sync, click OK.